Complete exceptional surgeries on two-bridge links: Calculations of continued fractions

 Then we obtain the continued fractions in Lemma~\ref{clm:ch3Exception} (4), and complete the proof of Lemma~\ref{clm:ch3Exception}. \end{proof}

 Next we give a proof of Lemma~\ref{clm:ch2}.

 \begin{proof}[Proof of Lemma~\ref{clm:ch2}] Let $[b_1, \dots, b_k]$ be an even continued fraction of $p/q$ with at most two channel indices and $k \ge 3$.
-As already introduced in the proof of Proposition~\ref{clm:3channels}, we may assume that either (i) $b_1 \ge 4$, or (ii) $b_1 = 2$ and $b_2 \le -2$.
+As mentioned in the proof of Proposition~\ref{clm:3channels}, we may assume that either (i) $b_1 \ge 4$, or (ii) $b_1 = 2$ and $b_2 \le -2$.

 First we consider an even continued fraction with just one channel index.
 Since the index $i=1$ is a channel index, an even continued fraction $[b_1, \dots , b_k]$ with just one channel index is one of either